anselrognlie/educational_materials/src/references/programming-with-python/thinking-about-variables.md

 ### The `id` Function

 Every value in Python is tracked by a unique identifier.
-We can ask Python what the identifier is for any value by using the built in `id` function.
+We can ask Python what any value's identifier is by using the built in `id` function.
+We can think of this identifier as the address of that value in the program.

-The `id` function can be called on any value, such as `None`, `1`, `2`, `""`, `"dog"`, `"cat"`, `[]`, `{}`, really just about anything we can think of.
+The `id` function can be called on any value, such as `None`, `1`, `2`, `""`, `"dog"`, `"cat"`, `[]`, `{}`, really anything we can think of.
 Recalling our knowledge of how Python evaluates expressions, any expression that produces a value will also work, since the resulting value is what the `id` function will receive.

 The full details of the [`id` function](https://docs.python.org/3/library/functions.html#id) are available in the official Python documentation.